Thank you for contacting

 The October 2025 federal government shutdown began after Congress failed to pass a budget or continuing resolution on time.
-This shutdown matters because millions of federal employees face furloughs, delayed paychecks, and uncertainty about eventual back pay.
-The Internal Revenue Service operates with limited capacity, creating significant delays for taxpayers awaiting refunds or guidance.
-State tax systems remain functional but suffer ripple effects when federal determinations and shared data stall during critical fiscal year operations.
+The shutdown affected millions of federal employees who faced furloughs and uncertainty about eventual back pay.
+The Internal Revenue Service operated with limited capacity during the lapse, creating delays for taxpayers awaiting certain refunds or guidance.
+State tax systems remained functional but experienced ripple effects when federal determinations and shared data stalled during critical fiscal year operations.

 Understanding Federal–State Tax Connections and State Tax Implications During a Federal Shutdown